lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ## Build

-1. Open up an Xterm window or use an existing window to get to a command shell prompt.
+1. Open up an xterm window or use an existing window to get to a command shell prompt.

 2. Change to the directory containing Tutorial Step 2: